spaceexpanse/metaverse/README.md

 You need to install those separately.
 The easiest way to do so is by installing [SpaceXpanse Metaverse](https://github.com/spacexpanse/metaverse).
 Optionally you can also install high-resolution versions of the textures from the SpaceXpanse website.
-You should keep the SpaceXpanse 2016 installation separate from your SpaceXpanse git repository.
+You should keep the SpaceXpanse installation separate from your SpaceXpanse git repository.

-To configure SpaceXpanse to use the 2016 texture installation, set the SPACEXPANSE_PLANET_TEXTURE_INSTALL_DIR entry in CMake.
-For example, if SpaceXpanse 2016 was installed in `C:\SpaceXpanse2016`, the CMake option should be set to `C:/SpaceXpanse2016/Textures`.
+To configure SpaceXpanse to use the texture installation, set the SPACEXPANSE_PLANET_TEXTURE_INSTALL_DIR entry in CMake.
+For example, if SpaceXpanse was installed in `C:\SpaceXpanse`, the CMake option should be set to `C:/SpaceXpanse/Textures`.
 Alternatively, you can configure the texture directory after building SpaceXpanse by setting the `PlanetTexDir` entry in `SpaceXpanse.cfg`.